Cindy Sherman

 Notable exhibitions

-She has been the subject of major retrospectives at leading institutions worldwide, including the Museum of Modern Art, New York (2012), which presented a comprehensive survey of her work, and the Jeu de Paume, Paris (2006), which later toured to Berlin and Stockholm.
+She has been the subject of major retrospectives at leading institutions worldwide, including the Museum of Modern Art, New York (2012), which presented a comprehensive survey of her artworks, and the Jeu de Paume, Paris (2006), which later toured to Berlin and Stockholm.
 Other significant solo exhibitions include presentations at the Walker Art Center in Minneapolis (1997), the Whitney Museum of American Art in New York (1987), and the National Portrait Gallery in London (2019), where her ability to blur fiction and reality was explored in depth.

 Cindy Sherman - Untitled 103Cindy Sherman - Untitled (Parkett 29)